 Preliminary results will be available once all votes that are hand-delivered on election morning have been received and processed.
-This is expected to be on Sunday morning 13 October 2019.
+This is expected to be on Sunday morning 9 October 2022.

-Preliminary results will be available:
+Both progress and preliminary results will be available:

-- by accessing council's website: www.kaipara.govt.nz/elections - by telephoning the electoral office on 0800 922 822.
+- by accessing council's website: www.kaipara.govt.nz/council/local-elections - by telephoning the electoral office on 0800 922 822.